CUWiCS/cuwics.github.io/_posts/2015/2015-02-17-stackoverflow.markdown

 <!---![StackOverflow]({{ site.url }}/assets/blog2015/20150213_stackexchange_group.jpg)-->

-On Friday, WICS visited [**StackExchange**]'s[stackexchange] office, home of the StackOverflow community.
+On Friday, WICS visited [**StackExchange**][stackexchange]'s office, home of the StackOverflow community.
 We toured their office which has amazing views of NYC's bridges and even got a chance to eat in their in-house cafeteria with engineers!
 Afterwards, we had a Q&A session with devs Roberta and Anna.
 Roberta works remotely in Brazil, so we were able to get a sense of what collaboration is like when everyone is all over the world.

 Thanks for hosting us, Jon and StackExchange!